jpedraza/jpedraza/README.md

 <img align="right" alt="Jose Pedraza" src="images/code.gif" width="400" />

+Project rescuer and building effective solutions.
+IT Coach in the areas of Infrastructure, Cybersecurity, DevOps, Finance, Crypto, Blockchain, Full-Stack
 Love interacting with the community, sharing knowledge, and learning new things.

 ## Introduction